KyoriPowered/blossom/README.md

 Blossom [![Build Status](https://travis-ci.org/MiserableNinja/Blossom.svg?branch=master)](https://travis-ci.org/MiserableNinja/Blossom) [![License](http://img.shields.io/badge/license-LGPL_v2.1-lightgrey.svg?style=flat)][LGPL v2.1]
 =========
 Blossom is a Gradle plugin that enables the ability perform source code token replacements in Java-based projects.
-It is licensed under the [LGPL v2.1].
+It is licensed under the [LGPL v2.1] license.

 ## Usage
 To start with.
 You'll need to add the plugin to your plugins block.